datahub-project/datahub/docs/rfc/active/tags/README.md

 ## Summary

 We suggest a generic, global tagging solution for Datahub.
-As the solution is quite generic and flexible, it can also hopefully serve as an stepping stone for cool features in the future.
+As the solution is quite generic and flexible, it can also hopefully serve as an stepping stone for new, cool features in the future.

 ## Motivation